nre-learning/nrelabs-curriculum/lessons/lesson-25/stage4/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 4)">Run this snippet</button>

+#### Verify the ACL

-To verify, it, we can ping 192.168.10.2 again and then check the firewall log.
+To verify the firewall ACL is being applied, we ping 192.168.10.2 again and then check the firewall log.

 ```
 ping 192.168.10.2 count 3